wilkelab/r4s_benchmark/README.md

 * `plots` contains final figures used in the publication.

-* `src` contains all of the scripts used to analyse the data and plot the figures.
-The usage of each script is described in the analysis section.
+* `src` contains all of the scripts used to analyze the data and plot the figures.
+The usage of each script is described in the analysis section below.

 ##Analysis

 ###dN/dS model

+1. Simulate sequence using `./src/write_run_sim_aln.sh`.
+This script will write `run_sim_aln.sh` to simulate dN/dS alignments.

+2. Translate simulated nucleotide alignments to amino acids using `./src/write_run_translate_aln.sh`.

+3. Infer site-wise dN/dS with `HyPhy` using the script in `dnds_inference/submit_run_inference.sh` directory in `src`.

+4. Infer site-wise Rate4Site scores using `./src/write_run_r4s_mech_codon.sh`.
+This script will write `run_r4s_mech_codon.sh` which uses `r4s_pipeline.sh` to run Rate4Site on simulated alignments.

+5. Concatenate all rates into a table with `./src/concatenate_mech_codon_rates.r`.

 ###MutSel model

+The analysis in this section requires [https://github.com/sjspielman/dnds_1rate_2rate] (https://github.com/sjspielman/dnds_1rate_2rate) in the same directory as the current repository.

+1. Translate simulated nucleotide alignments from Spielman et al. (2016) to amino acids using `./src/write_run_translate_aln.sh`.

+2. Infer site-wise Rate4Site scores using `./src/write_run_r4s_mut_sel.sh`.
+This script will write `run_r4s_mut_sel.sh` which uses `r4s_pipeline.sh` to run Rate4Site on simulated alignments.

+3. Concatenate all rates into a table with `./src/concatenate_mut_sel_rates.r`.

 ###Natural proteins

+1.

+2.